Librum-Reader/Librum/README.md

 # Librum

 Librum is a modern and simple to use book reader which is available on all major platforms.
-We have a lot of functionalities, including:
+We offer lots of functionalities, including:
 - High appearance customization
 - A free in app book store
 - Book state syncing across devices